EUDI Wallet Rollout Status by Member State — April 2026

 Three headline events shaped the month.

-15 April 2026 — Ursula von der Leyen announced that the EU's age verification "mini-wallet" — a privacy-preserving subset of the full EUDI Wallet — is technically ready and will arrive on European smartphones by summer.
-The announcement was followed within 24 hours by a widely reported security researcher disclosure that raised the right technical questions about local device security, though headlines overstated the severity.
+15 April 2026 — The Commission announced that the EU age verification app is technically ready and will soon be available for citizens to use.
+It is better described as a standalone age-verification solution built on the EUDI Wallet framework, not as the full wallet itself; the Commission did not give a bloc-wide deployment date.
+The announcement was followed by a widely reported security researcher disclosure that raised the right technical questions about local device security, though headlines overstated the severity.

 8 April 2026 — The Commission published Implementing Regulation (EU) 2026/798, covering wallet enrolment under Article 5a(24) of the amended eIDAS framework.
 It lays down the rules for combining Level of Assurance "substantial" with additional remote procedures to reach LoA "high".
 If you care about who can enrol in a wallet and how, see our explainer on IR 2026/798.

-2 April 2026 — ENISA published the draft EUDI Wallet Cybersecurity Certification Scheme (v0.4.614) and opened a public consultation closing 30 April 2026.
+3 April 2026 — ENISA announced the public consultation on the draft EUDI Wallet Cybersecurity Certification Scheme (v0.4.614), with the review open until 30 April 2026.
 Member states must provide at least one certified wallet by the end of 2026, so the final scheme directly affects which national wallets will be considered production-ready at launch.
 See our ENISA certification scheme explainer for what verifiers should read into the draft.

 Reading the tiers as a merchant